maehem/javamancer/README.md

 really program professionaly anymore, I do like to keep my programming skills "fresh".
 I do that by setting challenges to myself based on personal interests.
 So for this excerise, I chose to deep-dive into the internals of Neuromancer PC and see where it lead me.
-Once I had the game assets decoded, I felt a strong pull to see how fow I could get using those assets in my own "game engine".
+Once I had the game assets decoded, I felt a strong pull to see how far I could get using those assets in my own "game engine".
 Step by step I recreated the experience of the original DOS game.
 In the process, this required me to research and code many aspects of Java/JavaFX I had not yet learned about (or had forgotten).